pedrominicz/freedom/readme.md

 A book sharing website made with Laravel.
 A static version of the website with some classic Japanese novels can be found [here](https://pedrominicz.github.io/freedom/index.html).

+The site uses four tables: `books`, `users`, `favorites`, and `comments`.
+Each book has a `file` column which points to the book file stored in `storage/app/public/` and an optional cover image.
+The book file could be an EPUB, a PDF, or anything, really. `users` is the default Laravel users table with an `is_admin` column added.
+Each favorite just holds a `user_id` and a `book_id`.
+Comments are similar but have a `body` column.

+The site has four controllers: `BookController`, `CommentController`, `FavoriteController`, and `HomeController`.
+Of these `BookController` is the biggest, but still pretty straight forward.

 ## Running the website

 Clone this repository and `cd` into it.